Omphacite: Formation and occurrence

 Phase diagram of slab crust in the Earth's upper mantle from 200 to 500 km depth.
 Omphacite general dissolves into garnet as depth increases.
 Omphacite can stable up to ~500 km depth.

 Omphacite is the dominant phase in the subducted oceanic crust in the Earth's upper mantle.
 The Mid-Ocean Ridge Basalt, which makes up oceanic crust, goes through ultrahigh-pressure metamorphic process and transforms to eclogite at depth ~60 km in the subduction zones.
 The major mineral components of eclogite include omphacite, garnet and high-pressure silica phases (coesite and stishovite).
 As depth increases, the omphacite in eclogite gradually transforms to majoritic garnet.
 Omphacite is stable up to 500 km depth in the Earth's interior.
 Considering the cold geotherm of subducted slabs, omphacite can be stable even in deeper mantle.

 It also occurs in blueschist facies and ultrahigh-pressure metamorphic rocks.
 It is also found in eclogite xenoliths from kimberlite as well as in crustal rocks metamorphosed at high pressures.
 Associated minerals in eclogites except the major minerals include rutile, kyanite, phengite, and lawsonite.
 Minerals such as glaucophane, lawsonite, titanite, and epidote occur with omphacite in blueschist facies metamorphic rocks.
 The name "jade", usually referring to rocks made of jadeite, is sometimes also applied to rocks consisting entirely of omphacite.

 Chemical composition

 Omphacite is the solid solution of Fe-bearing diopside (CaMgSi_{2}O_{6}) and jadeite (NaAlSi_{2}O_{6}).
 Depending on how much the coupled substitution of (Na, Al)-(Mg-Fe, Ca) happens, the chemical composition of omphacite varies continuously from pure diopside to pure jadeite.
 Due to the relatively small radius of (Na, Al) atoms, the unit cell volume linearly decreases as jadeite component increases.
 In addition, the coupled substitution also stiffens the crystals.
 The bulk and shear modulus linearly increases as jadeite component increases.

+A typical omphacite from eclogite has the following major elemental proportions expressed as percentages of oxides: